Step-by-Step Guide

 Will this remain available when the project ends?

 The Knowledge Innovation Centre (KIC) is part of the QualityLink project consortium and hosts the pilot aggregator and platform.
-As every project, QualityLink has a lifetime, but KIC commits to ensuring that the current aggregator and platform remain available for the European higher education community for the next *.
+As every project, QualityLink has a lifetime, but KIC commits to ensuring that the hosted aggregator and platform remain available for the European higher education community for the time being.

 Moreover, all specifications and all software created by the QualityLink project will be open source forever.